How a Sweet Tooth Can Lead to Unhealthy Teeth

 How sugar affects your teeth

 Sugar is a known cause of tooth decay.
 When you eat sugary foods, the bacteria in your mouth can start to digest the sugar and produce acids.
 This can dissolve the protective minerals in your tooth enamel, and over time, lead to both tooth decay and then cavities.
 These bacteria can also turn sugars into a glue-like substance that helps hold the bacteria against the teeth, making it more difficult for saliva to wash away the acids naturally.

-Sugar acid protection toothpastes, like Aquafresh All in One Protection, can help shield your teeth against this threat.
-Containing active fluoride that binds to your teeth’s enamel, this toothpaste can provide a defensive layer against sugar acid attacks.
+Fluoride-containing family toothpastes, like any Aquafresh toothpaste, can help shield your teeth against the threats of cavities and decay posed by sugar acids.
+Containing active fluoride that binds to your teeth’s enamel, our toothpastes can provide a defensive layer against sugar acid attacks.
 Fluoride also helps to draw new minerals into your teeth, leaving them stronger than before and at less risk of cavities.

 Brushing twice a day with a fluoride toothpaste can be a big help.
-But remember that the foundation of a healthy mouth is following a healthy diet with plenty of fruits and vegetables.
+But remember that the foundation of a healthy mouth is following a healthy diet.

 Spotting sugars in foods and drinks

 It’s not just cakes and sweets that contain sugar.
 Many other foods can also have sugars you may not expect – ‘hidden sugars’.
 It’s important to check the ingredients, especially when it comes to children.
 Some common culprits of hidden sugars that may surprise you:

 - Cooking sauces and soups